sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-terminal</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Terminal emulator for GNOME
+Short desc    : Terminal emulator for GNOME
 URL          : http://www.gnome.org/
-Лицензия     : GPLv3+ and GFDL and LGPLv2+
+License      : GPLv3+ and GFDL and LGPLv2+
-Описание     : gnome-terminal is a terminal emulator for GNOME.
+Descript     : gnome-terminal is a terminal emulator for GNOME.
 It features the ability to use
              : multiple terminals in a single window (tabs) and profiles support.
 ```